raphaelsulzer/PixelsPointsPolygons/slurm/README.md

 ## Obtain a job allocation and execute an application
 srun execfile

+## Indicate the CPU and/or GPU hours allocations
+idracct

 ## activate conda evn
 module load miniforge/24.9.0 && conda activate ppp